-It is important to note that this survey was undertaken in Australia as business restrictions were relaxing for many states, and prior to the reintroduction of Stage 3 lockdown for Metropolitan Melbourne and Mitchell Shire.
-It is likely that in Victoria, current business sentiment as at July 2020 would show a much more dismal outlook for the future of Victoria's business community.
+It is important to note that this survey was undertaken in Australia as business restrictions were relaxing for many states, and prior to the reintroduction of Stage 3 and 4 lockdowns for Metropolitan Melbourne and Mitchell Shire.
+It is likely that in Victoria, current business sentiment as at August 2020 would show a much more dismal outlook for the future of Victoria's business community.